 What sets KAO apart from other on-campus organizations and clubs is that the society is rooted in scholarly research, collective leadership, and action.
 Students can find their niche in KAO and strengthen it.
-Chapters are encouraged to use the diverse skill-set and background of all members to create action on the issues that matter most to their chapter and community.
+Chapters are encouraged to use the diverse skill set and backgrounds of all members to create action on the issues that matter most to their chapter and community.
 Students grow together as research partners, project organizers, activists, and leaders in the environmental science and interdisciplinary community.
 Lasting friendships and professional relationships are formed here and stay beyond university.
 Once you become a KAO member, your membership is a lifetime.

 2. Take Interdisciplinary Action

-3. Attend a Accredited, Scholarly, Academic Conference
+3. Attend an Accredited, Scholarly, Academic Conference

-For more than 20 years the Interdisciplinary Environmental Association has hosted it's academic conference, the International Interdisciplinary Conference on the Environment, IICE, as a means to bridge the gap of environmental communication between disciplines and create a scholarly atmosphere to listen, share, and discuss ideas about today's most pressing and multifaceted environmental topics.
-The IICE gives you direct access to professionals in your field of study to pick their brain and learn more about potential career paths, graduate programs, and upcoming academic opportunities.
+For more than 20 years the Interdisciplinary Environmental Association has hosted its academic conference, the International Interdisciplinary Conference on the Environment, IICE, as a means to bridge the gap of environmental communication between disciplines and create a scholarly atmosphere to listen, share, and discuss ideas about today's most pressing and multifaceted environmental topics.
+The IICE gives you direct access to professionals in your field of study to pick their brains and learn more about potential career paths, graduate programs, and upcoming academic opportunities.
 This is your chance to present research, showcase your abilities, and potentially leave with your next internship or research opportunity!
 In addition, by attending an IICE students can discover a new city, state, or even country and immerse themselves in the environmental challenges most relevant to the host community.
-We always offer a field-trip or excursion during the conference.
+We always offer a field trip or excursion during the conference.
 Even if you are joining us virtually, you will have the opportunity to discover the host country, meet, and communicate effectively with attendees.

 4. Network with a Global Community

 The IEA's community is international.
 You will discover this upon attending a conference or flipping through our journal, the Interdisciplinary Environmental Review.
-A global reach offers extended opportunities for students and recent graduates including but not limited to research, internships and jobs.
+A global reach offers extended opportunities for students and recent graduates including but not limited to research, internships, and jobs.
 What's more, is the invaluable advice and mentorship students have access to.
 All participating KAO faculty and the IEA Board of Directors are entrusted to offer support to students.